 To further reinforce principles-based thinking and ethical decision-making in our organization and interactions with external stakeholders, we are developing a Novartis Code of Ethics which will replace the current Code of Conduct.
 Building on our Professional Practices Policy, and rooted in behavioral science, the code is being co-created by Novartis people, for Novartis people.
 More than 2 500 associates shared ideas and insights during an early-stage crowdsourcing, and 1 500 participated in a global engagement to encourage open conversations around ethical dilemmas at Novartis.
 Development of the code is underway, with more than 500 associates volunteering to be part of the network that will launch the code in 2020.

 Awareness and training programs are offered regularly in a range of formats, including awareness-building programs, e-training, face-to-face programs, games and workshops.
 We provide extensive communication toolkits to support awareness programs at the local level.

 All Novartis Group company associates are required to complete integrity and compliance training.
 The Compliance e-training curriculum provides relevant information to enable associates to make the right choices in the course of their work and to perform with integrity.
 It addresses identified and relevant company risks and helps to communicate new and upgraded policies and guidelines across the organization.

+We report relevant completion rates for our e-trainings in our Novartis in Society Report.
 Training on ethical business practices is included in our Corporate Leadership Learning programs, and we provide extensive training for our Integrity and Compliance Officers across the company.